Uterus transplantation: Risks and complications

+With proper selection of medications and strict medical monitoring, the risk to the fetus is low and many pregnancies in solid organ transplant patients have had successful outcomes.
+The most common side effects reported have been premature delivery and low birth weight.

 Ethics

 Montreal criteria

 Aside from considerations of costs, uterine transplantation involves complex ethical issues.
 The principle of autonomy supports the procedure, while the principle of non-maleficence argues against it.
 In regard to the principles of beneficence and justice the procedure appears equivocal.
 To address this dilemma the "Montreal Criteria for the Ethical Feasibility of Uterine Transplantation" were developed at McGill University and published in Transplant International in 2012.
 The Montreal Criteria are a set of criteria deemed to be required for the ethical execution of the uterine transplant in humans.
 These findings were presented at the International Federation of Gynecology and Obstetrics' 20th World Congress in Rome in October 2012.
 In 2013 an update to "The Montreal Criteria for the Ethical Feasibility of Uterine Transplantation" was published in Fertility and Sterility and has been proposed as the international standard for the ethical execution of the procedure.

 The criteria set conditions for the recipient, the donor, and the health care team, specifically: